rafael-kennedy/soup-wagon/src/pages/health-issues.md

 You should be able to keep your quart of soup in the refrigerator for at least 5 days, maybe more.
 This is hard to predict as everyone's refridgerator is a bit different.
 Food keeps best below 40 deg. farenheit.

 Most of the soups will freeze well.
 If you are freezing in a glass jar it is best to take the lid off the jar until the soup is frozen and then replace it, which will help safeguard against breaking.
-Do not take the jar directly from the freezer to microwave, thaw first.
+It is also a good idea to eat a few spoonfuls from the top of the container to give the soup room to expand.
+Do not take a glass directly from the freezer to microwave, thaw  in the refrigerator first.

 All ingredients are listed in the description of each soup.
 I highlight common allergens.